BoGoEngine/bogo-python/README.md

 - `get_telex_definition()`
 - `get_vni_definition()`

-BoGo is extensively tested with Python 3.2 and Python 3.3.
+BoGo is extensively tested with Python 2.7, Python 3.2 and Python 3.3.